 12 - Listen to an inspirational & encouraging podcast

-I've found that listening to an inspirational podcast while I cook dinner, do laundry, or run errands is a really helpful practice.
-Here are a few podcasts that I've been enjoying lately.
+I’ve found that listening to an uplifting or inspirational podcast while I cook dinner, do laundry, or run errands really boosts my mood.
+Here are a few podcasts that I’ve been enjoying lately.

-Self Care Ideas - Emotional & Social Health
+Self Care Ideas for moms- Emotional & Social Health

 1 - Plan a coffee date with a friend